 Germany had recently purchased Micronesia from the Spanish Empire (Spain needed the money and Germany needed a bigger empire).
 But it also owned Samoa and a big chunk of what is now Papua New Guinea.
 Intrigued, Engelhardt checked the map.
 German New Guinea’s almost on the equator, he noted.
 Lots of coastline.
 Lots of coconuts.
 Das ist perfekt!

-The gods were kind: Engelhardt’s parents died at a wonderfully convenient juncture, leaving him a substantial inheritance.
+The gods were kind: Engelhardt’s parents died at a wonderfully convenient juncture.
+He inherited him a substantial sum.
 Nothing could stop him now.
 To German New Guinea!
-He’d forsake Europe and live the wonders of cocovorism.
+He’d forsake Europe and partake of the wonders of cocovorism.

 What supported his dietary ideas?

 He believed early humans had made many wrong turns.
 They should never have wandered so far north from their African homeland.
 Europe was no place for Homo sapiens, he declared.
 Our natural home is the equatorial belt, with its fruit trees and warm climate.
 Clothes would be useless encumbrances in such conditions.
 Agriculture was another serious blunder, he told whoever would listen.
 Mankind was meant to live free eating wild plants and living outdoors.
 The sun was the source of all life, so humans needed to “get back to the sun”.
 They’d then reach their destiny – healthy, happy, frugivorous and as naked as the day they were born.